+1. Students

-1. Students: It is the policy of CCSD to encourage students who are subjected to, witness, or overhear incidents of bullying and cyberbullying to report such incidents.
+It is the policy of CCSD to encourage students who are subjected to, witness, or overhear incidents of bullying and cyberbullying to report such incidents.
 Students should report any incident(s) of bullying and cyberbullying to a teacher, counselor, or a school administrator.
 Students are also encouraged to report knowledge of bullying and cyberbullying via SafeVoice, an anonymous reporting system that can be accessed twenty-four (24) hours a day, seven (7) days a week, and 365 days a year.
-SafeVoice reports can be made through the hotline by calling (833) 216-SAFE (7233), electronically at www.safevoicenv.org or through a free mobile app available in the app store for either Android or iPhone.
-Reports made through the CCSD Say No to Bullying website will be redirected to the SafeVoice site.
+SafeVoice reports can be made through the hotline by calling (833) 216-SAFE (7233), electronically at www.safevoicenv.org or through a free mobile app available in the app store for either Android or iPhone

+2. Employees

-2. Employees: Any CCSD teacher, administrator, principal, coach, or other staff member who witnesses, overhears, or receives information about an incident of bullying and/or cyberbullying at any CCSD facility, on school grounds, in school buildings, on school buses, or at school-sponsored activities, shall report it to a school administrator or his or her designee as soon as practicable, but not later than a time during the same day on which the teacher, administrator, principal, coach, or other staff member witnesses or receives information about the incident.
+Any CCSD teacher, administrator, principal, coach, or other staff member who witnesses, overhears, or receives information about an incident of bullying and/or cyberbullying at any CCSD facility, on school grounds, in school buildings, on school buses, or at school-sponsored activities, shall report it to a school administrator or his or her designee as soon as practicable, but not later than a time during the same day on which the teacher, administrator, principal, coach, or other staff member witnesses or receives information about the incident.